Kymed/qstudy/readme.md

 * Create the "Cram System" where you can host real life study group sessions within a "group", placing location and time on Google maps, using Google Maps APi.
 * "Explore by Cram" in the explore page where you can see study groups on a map.
 * Publicize/Privatize Crams (Seperate from group privacy) options.
-* Block Accounts
-* Delete Accounts
+* Block Accounts and Delete Accounts
-* Anti-spam end point protection
 * Probably make the CSS look a little better lol
 * Learn Containerization & AWS and Deploy!
 * Responsive Notifications Drop down and Notifications Page for seeing past notifications and deletions